SirDaev/cra2-disable-code-split/README.md

-# Disable Code Splitting with Cache Busting in Create React App 2
+# Disable Code Splitting in Create React App 2 & Add Cache Busting

 ## 1. Install 'rewire' as a dependency
 [Rewire](https://github.com/jhnns/rewire "Rewire") will allow us to override certain variables and values in the configuration.